You are currently browsing the tag archive for the ‘music’ tag.

 This reading of ‘Romeo and Juliette’ is one of the most inspired of all Silly Symphonies.
 The very idea of musical instruments ‘speaking’ in their own sound is brilliant.
 But there is much more.
 For example, when the saxophone prince is locked up, he’s imprisoned in a metronome and when he writes a letter to his father (a caricature of bandleader Paul Whiteman, ‘the king of jazz’) he does this in staff-notation!

 The complete design of the cartoon is delightful.
 The backgrounds are particularly beautiful, rendering a totally convincing fantasy world, in which the cartoon develops as if it were an age-old story.
-The concept of a battle between classical music and jazz was a topical one in the nineteen thirties, when jazz was still regarded by many as devilish music and a threat to ‘high culture’.
+The concept of a battle between classical music and jazz was a topical one in the 1930s, when jazz was still regarded by many as devilish music and a threat to ‘high culture’.
+Nevertheless, during the second half of the 1930s jazz gradually became a respected genre, as exemplified by Benny Goodman’s concert in Carnegie Hall in 1938.

 Watch ‘Music Land’ yourself and tell me what you think: